amiltimore2016/comitizen_example/README.md

 This setup was tested with the following setup

-* Macbook pro with BiGSur os M1
+* Macbook pro with BiGSur os M1 and Intel x64
 * nvm with nodejs v12 installed
 * npm v6